choojs/choo/README.md

 ### `state.cache(Component, id, [...args])`
 Generic class cache.
 Will lookup Component instance by id and create one if not found.
-Usefull for working with statefull [components](#components).
+Useful for working with stateful [components](#components).

 ## Routing
 Choo is an application level framework.
 This means that it takes care of everything related to routing and pathnames for you.

 ### Params
-Params can be registered by prepending the routename with `:routename`, e.g.
+Params can be registered by prepending the route name with `:routename`, e.g.
 `/foo/:bar/:baz`.
 The value of the param will be saved on `state.params` (e.g.
 `state.params.bar`).
 Wildcard routes can be registered with `*`, e.g. `/foo/*`.
 The value of the wildcard will be saved under `state.params.wildcard`.